unilaiva/unilaiva-songbook/README.md

 If you're on a UNIX-compatible system (e.g. Linux), you can simply use the provided `compile_unilaiva-songbook.sh` shell script to build a PDF document out of our project.
-It builds all the book versions, including two-booklet version, each with all printout styles, and does so correctly. *The use of the compile script is highly recommended.*
+It builds all the book versions, including two-booklet version, each with all printout styles, and does so correctly.
+Execute it without arguments for default operation.
+For help, run:
+`compile_unilaiva-songbook.sh --help`. **The use of the compile script is highly recommended.**

 Otherwise, to build (only) the main document manually, you ought to run the following commands or their equivalents in the following sequence: